 This course develops a student's skills and competencies in developing and communicating research findings in a written form.
 The course is conducted under the direct supervision of an academic staff member who is the student's honours research supervisor.
 The course operates in conjunction with SRMT4130 which is largely concerned with data collection and analysis and other forms of scientific communication.
 SRMT4140 involves discussion of research findings, their reconciliation with existing literatures and the development of written texts which form drafts of chapters for the student's honours research thesis.
 The course includes submission of a completed thesis.

-1. Advanced competency in developing and communicating research findings in a 100 page thesis.
+1. Demonstrate advanced competency in developing and communicating research findings in a 100 page thesis.

-5. Research skills necessary to undertake higher-level and post-graduate research and writing.
+5. Deonstrate the research skills necessary to undertake higher-level and post-graduate research and writing.

 - Structuring a thesis text to communicate logically the outcomes of a student's research project